jarsonX/Portfolio/University_ML_project/README.md

 # Machine Learning and Data Science post-graduate course, 2022

 ## About this Project
-From the beginning of 2022 to January 2023 I attended Machine Learning and Data Science post-graduate course on **University of Economics in Katowice**.
+From March 2022 to January 2023 I attended Machine Learning and Data Science post-graduate course on **University of Economics in Katowice**.
 This repository includes two projects that I was required to prepare for 'Machine Learning' and 'Natural Language Processing' classes:

 1. Predicting Card Application Approval
 2. Predicting Spam